 Scores of products claiming to keep bags under eyes at bay, are floating around in the market.
 However, the promises made by these products can burn a hole in one's pocket.
 Here are some effective home remedies for bags under your eyes that you can resort to, keeping your bank account intact.

 Adequate sleep is the first thing one has to look into before looking at any of the other kind of treatment.
-This is because, while sleeping a substance called melatonin is released, which is one of the body's antioxidants.
+While sleeping a substance called melatonin is released, which is one of the body's antioxidants.
 These antioxidants are powerful scavengers, which destroy the harmful free radicals in the body, thereby enabling the body to heal in a natural manner.

-The component catecholase present in potatoes, helps reduce under eye bags.
-Sprinkle some water over your eyes and place a thin slice of potato disc on each eye.
-Allow the potato to work on your eyes for 10-15 minutes.
-Remove them and dry off the skin.
+Remove slice of potato and dry off the skin.
 The catecholase in the potato will temporarily tone down the dark circles under the eyes.

 Rubbing vitamin E oil on your eye bags before going to bed, is also a good home remedy for bags under eyes.
 If you don't have a bottle of vitamin E oil, just cut the tips of vitamin E capsules and apply the oil present within the capsule under your eyes.